 There was a time I invested in an imported fashion boutique shop and landed up with a wrong business.
-I used to have an imported fashion shop selling imported dresses and shoes, but I ended up with big inventory and non-moving stocks.
+I used to have an imported fashion shops selling imported dresses and shoes, but I end up with big inventory and non-moving stocks.
 The shop was built with very expensive building renovations and high-end showroom, but it was not enough to call the attention of the people.
 Now the business is closed and it was a big lesson for me.
-There is also some price miscalculation that I sold the products negative GPM, so now we developed a proper costing sheets rather than using guess work.
-Before, there was big staff turnovers but at the end, they returned to Sentosa Silk.
-So I ended up focusing on silk and expanding my business on its value chain to sustain my supply of raw materials and offer more affordable prices to my clients.
+There is also some price miscalculation that I sold the products negative GPM, so now we developed a proper costing sheets and not a guess work.
+Before, there was some big staff turnovers but at the end, they are coming back to serve again to SentoSaSilk.
+So now, I ended up focusing on silk and expand my business on its value chain to sustain my supply of raw materials and offer more affordable prices to my client

-What makes Cambodian culture unique and how do you think Cambodia can thrive in this age of entrepreneurship & dynamic leadership.
+What makes the Cambodian culture unique and how do you think Cambodia can thrive in this age of entrepreneurship & dynamic leadership.

-We have unique cultural norms and backgrounds.
+We have unique cultural norms and background.
 Women are perceived to be elegant and beautiful with good shape.
 And that is also because, until now we are still carrying our traditional dress which is handwoven silk - the most elegant fabric in the world.
-Since there are so much good stories behind our fabrics, and it is getting popularity of its own, now China is seeing the potential and working in developing the Seri-culture of Cambodia to continuously develop the supply since the country is basically agricultural by nature.
+Since there are so much good stories behind our fabrics, and it is getting popularity of its own, now China is seeing the potential and working in developing the Seri-culture of Cambodia to continuously develop the supply since the country is basically agricultural on its nature.

-Cambodia being strategically located beside Thailand and Vietnam and midway between China and India enjoys economic spill over from the growth of our neighboring countries' economies.
+Cambodia being strategically located beside Thailand and Vietnam and midway between China and India enjoy economic spill over from the growth of our neighboring counties' economy.
 Cambodia has many natural resources and famous & popular tourism sites, mineral deposits, off-shore oil and gas reserves and lots of fertile land for agriculture that are still untapped.
 Population: Approximately 15 million (2.2 million in Phnom Penh).
-We have strong GDP growth at the Average 6% per annum for the past decade, where the key industries are in tourism, textile & garment, natural gas, agriculture, construction, and timber, providing ease of access to maritime trade.
+We have strong GDP growth at the Average 6% per annum for past decade, where the key industries are in tourism, textile & garment, natural gas, agriculture, construction, timber which providing ease of access to maritime trade.

-We have Young, inexpensive, willing and trainable work force and rising productivity.
-We have stable politics, improving transport connectivity and railroads are rehabilitated, we have lower costs of internet.
+We have Young & Inexpensive workforce, and willing and trainable work force and rising productivity.
+We have stable politics, improving transport connectivity and railroads are being rehabilitated, we have lower cost of internet.
 Our demographics ensures rising domestic demand (61% of Cambodians are under 25 years old; median age: 21),

 "I believe from my own experience, leadership starts with a small group and that is your family.
-You cannot lead a bigger group if you fail to lead the small group closest to you"
+You cannot lead a bigger group if you failed to lead the small group closest to you"

 Challenge yourself.
 Take the risk.
 Focus and make your dream come true.
 Believe in yourself.
-Do the work that you care or are passionate about.
-Choose business that fits your skills and passions.
+Do the work that you care or passionate about.
+Choose business where they are skillful and has the passion.
 Have a vision.
 Develop entrepreneurial spirit.
 Find good people.
 Develop good people.
-Join Business Associations that can help you grow and where you can find good mentors that will walk you through your way.
+Join Business Association that can help you grow and where you can find good mentors that will walk through your way.
 Face your fears.
 Be brave and courageous to take a risk, and don't be afraid to experiment.
-And most of all there is always room for improvement, be open to change - and find out how to have a good balance life and spirit wk
+And most of all there is always room for improvement, be open to change - and find out how to have a good balance life and spirit